Jedimaster4559/TaylorSeries/README.md

 ##### Methods to test logic and functionality
 - [ ] geometric series</br>
 - [ ] constructor involving double and int input
+- [ ] consider changing to allow for more decimal places through BigDecimal or float

 ##### Problems to fix
 - [x] condense the geometric series methods down to one method.